 But first, you’ll need to dial in your machine; here are some ways to make sure your machine is set up correctly.

 1) Adjust the Label Spacers

 First, start by adjusting the label spacers (collars) to ensure your labels don’t shift up and down.
 The collar’s job is to ensure the labels stay in place, so when the machine applies the label to the bottle or other packaging containers, it applies to the same spot every time.

 Additionally, check the web path, and make sure your spacer bars are in the right spots.
-If they’re not in the right place, the liner may fray, which will then cause the whole label web to break.
+If they’re not in the right place, however, the liner may fray.
+Thus, it causes the whole label web to break.
 When this happens, you will either need to clean the machine or check if your spacer bars are set up correctly, and adjust accordingly.

 2) Thread Through the Eye-Reader

 Second, thread the label roll through the eye-reader.
 The eye-reader’s job is to read the paper space between each label, telling the reader when to stop after each label is ejected onto a bottle or can.

 Remember to periodically wipe off the sensor because sometimes dust can build and make it not read correctly.

 3) Check Peel Bar Placement